 Symptoms of small fiber neuropathy can range from mild to severe.
-In the early stages, people often experience mild symptoms that may go unnoticed.
+People often experience mild symptoms that may go unnoticed in the early stages.
 Over time, symptoms typically worsen and progress to other areas of the body.

-People often develop small fiber neuropathy as a result of an underlying medical condition, such as diabetes.
-According to the National Institutes of Health (NIH), up to 50% of people who have prediabetes or diabetes also develop small fiber neuropathy.
+People often develop small fiber neuropathy due to an underlying medical condition, such as diabetes.
+According to one study, up to 50% of people who have prediabetes or diabetes also develop small fiber neuropathy.

-The NIH also note that mutations in the SCN9A and SCN10A genes can cause small fiber neuropathy.
+The National Institutes for Health (NIH) notes that mutations in the SCN9A and SCN10A genes can cause small fiber neuropathy.
 These genes carry instructions for making sodium channels, which cells use to produce and transmit electrical signals.

 Examples of medical conditions that can cause small fiber neuropathy